RajMankar-8/BlogApp/README.md

 - **User Authentication:** Secure accounts with Devise for authentication and authorization.
 - **Easy Navigation:** Effortlessly navigate through posts with pagination.

-Feel free to explore the repository and watch the demo videos to get a closer look at the features.

-Thank you for your interest in BlogApp!

-Best regards,
-[Your Name]